tomiwaajayi/cw-challenge/README.md

 3. There is an event bus file (EventBus.js) is in the services folder.
 I decided to use an event bus since only two events were being communicated and It seemed quite overkill to have used Vuex.
 4. Also in the services folder, the unsplash.js file is where I have defined my GET functions for (1) rendering random images on mount and (2) for searching images based on the search parameter.
 The functions are then imported into the SearchSection.vue component.
 5. On app load, random images are fecthed and used to populate the grid initally.
 Updates are then made by search queries.

+### Dependencies
-6. Axios is the http client used in this application.
+  1. Axios - the http client used in this application.
+  2. lodash.debounce - the dependency responsible for debouncing search on "input"